CIVL3205: Concrete Structures 1 (2015 - Semester 1)

 Quiz: Two mid-semester tests (20% each)

-Students intending to do well in the quizzes and final exam are advised to engage closely with the group assignments.
-Group assignments comprise a series of exercises in concrete analysis and design and provide an opportunity for practice and feedback in these skills before facing the quizzes and exam.
+Students intending to do well in the quizzes and final exam are advised to engage closely with the group assignments and tutorials.
+These comprise a series of exercises in concrete analysis and design and provide an opportunity for practice and feedback in these skills before facing the quizzes and exam.
 Students who successfully tackle these exercises will be well prepared for the tests.

 |Assessment Feedback:||Detailed feedback from assignments.|